LH-90/Superstore_data_analysis/README.md

 In this step, we answer some specific questions related to the dataset using appropriate graphs and visualisations to provide meaningful insights.
 We have used Matplotlib, Seaborn and Plotly.

+## Application

+To see the Web page, upload the files in VS Code.

 ## Instructions
 To run the analysis code, open the file "Superstore_project" on google colab and follow the steps.